astronuts-app/sample-java-test/README.md

 }
 ```

+### 3. Add Dependencies
-Add the necessary dependencies for your project and testing:
+Include the necessary dependencies for your project and testing.

 ```groovy
 dependencies {
     implementation 'com.google.guava:guava:31.0.1-jre'